The Sacrament of Confirmation

 Two Year Sacramental Preparation Program: In 2016-2017, The Religious Education (RE) office established a two-year sacramental preparation program for children and teens.
 This means that children and teens who are receiving a sacrament will need to receive two years of religious education instruction.

 Sacramental Preparation Registration: In order to receive the sacrament of Confirmation, all children must be registered for the sacrament with the Religious Education Office.
-For more information, please contact the Confirmation Coordinator, Vickie Taylor at 703-393-2142 ext.
-249 or at the email address below.
+Registration information for the 2020-2021 catechetical year will be forthcoming.

 Prayer to the Holy Spirit